 Keep in mind you don’t necessarily need to restore entitlement to purchase again in a situation like this.
 Would-be buyers may be fine relying solely on their remaining, second-tier entitlement.

 Talk with a Veterans United loan specialist about your specific situation and what might work best.

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 The second big caveat with one-time restoration is more about using the VA loan benefit moving forward.

 Once you obtain the one-time restoration, your Certificate of Eligibility will always have a notation about it.
-From that point forward, if you want to restore your VA loan entitlement again, VA requires borrowers to get rid of all properties obtained with a VA loan.
+From that point forward, if you want to restore your VA loan entitlement, VA requires borrowers to get rid of all properties obtained with a VA loan.